-'All children, regardless of their circumstances, are entitled to a full time education' (Keeping Children Safe in Education, September 2016).
-A child going missing from education is a potential indicator of abuse or neglect.
-A pupil's local authority must be informed if a pupil fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more.
-All schools must also inform their local authority of any pupil who is going to be removed from the admission register where the pupil:
+'All children, regardless of their circumstances, are entitled to a full-time education' (Keeping Children Safe in Education, September 2018).
+A child going missing from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include sexual abuse or exploitation and child criminal exploitation.
+It may indicate mental health problems, risk of substance abuse, risk or traveling conflict zones, risk of FGM or risk of forced marriage.
+Form Tutors are responsible for taking registers twice daily and reporting absences to the School Office.
+These absences are monitored and DSLs are informed if a pupil fails to attend school regularly.
+The DSL will notify a pupil's Local Authority if a pupil fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more.
+The School will also inform their Local Authority of any pupil who is going to be removed from the admission register where the pupil:

-• has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system, eg home education;

-- has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered; - has been certified by a medical practitioner as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age and neither parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - has been permanently excluded; - is in custody for a period of more than four months due to a final court order and it is understood that the pupil will not be returning to school at the end of that period.
+- has been taken out of school by their parents and the school has received written notification from the parent they are being educated outside the school system, e.g. home education; - has ceased to attend school and no longer lives within reasonable distance of the school at which they are registered; - has been certified by a medical practitioner as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age and neither parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - has been permanently excluded; - is in custody for a period of more than four months due to a final court order and it is understood that the pupil will not be returning to school at the end of that period.

-The local authority must be informed when the School is to remove a pupil from its register for any of the five grounds above.
+The Local Authority must be informed when the School is to remove a pupil from its register for any of the five grounds above.
 This must be done as soon as possible.
-The local authority must also be informed if any pupil joins or leaves the School at non-standard times.
+The Local Authority must also be informed if any pupil joins or leaves the School at non-standard times.